Wednesday, November 6, 2024

 The Best Frankincense Resin Sellers of 2024:

 Boswellness: My number one recommendation to buy the frankincense resins of Carterii and Frereana is Boswellness.
-Boswellness is actually making a difference in Somaliland.
-That is something that Somaliland desperately needs after doTerra's corrupt EX-supplier Barkhad Hassan of Asli Maydi massively ripped off any tribe of Somiland that he traded with, and then fled the country.
+Boswellness is actually making a difference in Somaliland, and has been even before doTerra dominated the Somaliland market.
+That is something that Somaliland desperately needs after doTerra's corrupt EX-supplier Barkhad Hassan massively ripped off any tribe of Somaliland that he traded with, and then fled the country.

 Apothecary’s Garden: Dan Riegler is a thousand times more knowledgeable and in love with frankincense than I will ever be!
 He sells 17 different types of frankincense resins.
 If your looking to expand your resin collection past the typical Carterii, Frereana, and Sacra, then Dan's the man!
 He also is one that freely shares his knowledge of how to use these resins.